- Fits true to size

 A lot of running shoe brands offer guide rails, super tall, soft padding (looking at you Hoka) and a few extra bells and whistles.

-While there are some features that I’d love to see in the GT 1000 10, Asics have kept it simple, clean and cheap.
+While there are some features that I’d love to see in the GT 1000 10, it is kept simple, clean, and cheap.

-- You don’t need a stability shoe, there’s plenty of options for neutral runners in any budget.
-Check out the Asics Gel Nimbus Lite 2 or the Brooks Launch 8
+- You don’t need a stability shoe, there are plenty of options for neutral runners on any budget.
+I suggest checking out the ASICS Gel Nimbus Lite 2 or the Brooks Launch 8

-- You need a stability shoe for longer runs, sometimes a bit of extra cushioning can do wonders for the longer days, maybe the Asics GT 4000 2
+- You need a stability shoe for longer runs, sometimes a bit of extra cushioning can do wonders for the longer days, maybe the ASICS Gel Kayano 30.

 Nice to look at